object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

         current item on the stack is the currently executing function, while the deepest item is the stack frame corresponding to the user script or interpreter.

+    syntax
+        The set of rules which define what is a well-formed Python statement.
+For example the rule that statements which start blocks must end with a colon (:) is a syntax rule.

+    syntax error
+        The :term:`exception` which occurs when a statement violates the :term:`syntax` rules of Python.
+Mismatched brackets, missing commas, and incorrect indentation are all examples of syntax errors.

     traceback
     stack trace